ThatMishakov/pmOS/README.md

 - [ ] Interrupts and exceptions
   - [x] Very basic exception handling
   - [x] Syscalls
-  - [ ] Interrupt dispatching to drivers
+  - [x] Interrupt dispatching to drivers
-    - I had something working on x86, but it needs rewriting and doesn't work on RISC-V at all
+    - Works on RISC-V, but is broken on x86_64

 - [x] IPC and messaging
   - [x] Buffered string messages